12th juror picked, lawyers clash over expert in Floyd trial - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — Attorneys at the trial of a former Minneapolis police officer charged in George Floyd’s death moved closer to seating a full jury Thursday, choosing three panelists hours after clashing over how much they should hear of Floyd’s own actions.
+MINNEAPOLIS (AP) — Attorneys at the trial of a former Minneapolis police officer charged in George Floyd’s death nearly finished jury selection on Thursday by choosing three more panelists, hours after clashing over how much they should hear of Floyd’s own actions.

-That brings the jury to 12, with two alternates yet to be chosen.
+A total of 12 jurors have now been selected, leaving just two alternates yet to be chosen.
+So far, the racial makeup of the jury is evenly split; six of the jurors are white, four are Black, and two are multiracial, according to the court.

-The 12th juror, a woman who works in the commercial insurance business, said she has experience with someone who struggled with alcohol, and might view someone who uses drugs cautiously.
-She said she might be fearful they could act violently or aggressively when under the influence.
+The 12th juror, a white woman in her 40s who works in the commercial insurance business, said she has experience with someone who struggled with alcohol, and might view someone who uses drugs cautiously, saying they could act violently or aggressively when under the influence.

 Still, the woman said she doesn’t ascribe to the sentiment that someone who uses drugs or doesn’t cooperate with police should be treated poorly.
 “If someone uses drugs, I don’t think there should be ramifications of violence for that,” she said.